PreciousChicken/blog/content/posts/tiddlywiki5-raspberry-pi-guide.md

 ```

 On next restart of terminal `tw The use of knowledge in society` should create a new tiddler ready for us to type.
 If the tiddler already exists then the shell script will recognise that and update the metadata instead.

+The shell script does its best to cope with non-alphanumeric characters.
+So apostrophes are deleted (*We're not really strangers* gets changed to *WereNotReallyStrangers*) while other non-alphanumerics characters are replaced by a space (so *Knee-deep in the Big Muddy* ends up as *KneeDeepInTheBigMuddy*).
+I'm sure there will be edge cases which will not work out - feel free to comment below.

 ## A note on spawning